bcprescott/bcprescott.github.io/public/blog/using-ai-without-losing-yourself.md

 ---
 title: A Guide to Using AI Without Losing Yourself
 category: ['Opinion', 'AI', 'XAI']
-heroImage: /images/cnn.jpeg
+heroImage: /images/losingyourself/ai-spectrum.svg
 description: Exploring some of the implications of over-reliance of AI.
 author: Ben Prescott
 date: March 23, 2026
 readTime: 9 min read
 ---

-# This Isn't an Anti-AI Post (And It Won't Be)
+# This Isn't an Anti-AI Post

 The goal of this post is _not_ to convince you to stop using AI tools.
 I use AI daily, and you probably are too.
 If you're _not_ using it in some capacity, you're likely making things way harder on yourself than they need to be.